 Prior to joining the White House Staff, Mr. Ryan was an attorney with the Los Angeles law firm of Hill, Farrer & Burrill.
 While engaged in his practice, he published several articles on various aspects of the law.
 He is presently a member in good standing of the State Bar of California, the District of Columbia Bar and is admitted to practice before the United States Supreme Court.

-Mr. Ryan is the editor of Ronald Reagan: The Wisdom and Humor of The Great Communicator, published by Harper Collins in 1995, and Ronald Reagan: The Great Communicator, published by Harper Collins in 2001.
+Publications by Mr. Ryan include Wine in the White House, published by the White House Historical Association in 2020.
+He was also the editor of Ronald Reagan: The Wisdom and Humor of The Great Communicator, published by Harper Collins in 1995, and Ronald Reagan: The Great Communicator, published by Harper Collins in 2001.
 He was Executive Producer of the highly acclaimed video of the Reagan Presidency, entitled The Reagan Years.
-He is author of Wine in the White House, published by the White House Historical Association in 2020.

 Mr. Ryan graduated Magna Cum Laude from the University of Southern California in 1977 with a Bachelor of Arts degree in Political Science and Speech Communication.
 He then attended the University of Southern California Law Center where he received his Juris Doctor and graduated with an academic honor in 1980.